 So from chapter 9 on it's all about how the Jew and the Gentile kind of get along in the church, the place they both play, how they're to share with each other, serve each other, minister to each other.
 This is an incredible thing, how Paul has managed in that doxology to capture the essence of a review of the whole of Romans.
 In two brief verses, verses 25 and 26, the reader is carried back and swept through the whole Roman epistle to review quickly the gospel which brings praise to God, the gospel which causes the doxology.
 It is a gospel that establishes men in righteousness who formerly were fallen in sin.
 It is a gospel concerning Jesus Christ who has provided for us all the necessary elements of Christian living, and it is a gospel that is a mystery revealed, that Jew and Gentile are one in a great fellowship of love which fellowship is regulated by the principles given in chapter 9 and following.
 What a glorious gospel.
 What a glorious gospel.

 Is it any wonder then that Paul cries out in final conclusion, "To God only wise."
 Why does he say that?
 Why doesn't he say only powerful, or only loving, or only gracious?
 I'll tell you why, because only an infinite mind could ever have designed such a plan.
-God only wise...there is no one who would be wise enough to ever accomplish such a saving work.
+God only wise; there is no one who would be wise enough to ever accomplish such a saving work.
 And in Ephesians 3 Paul says that the whole point of God saving men and the whole point of what he calls the fellowship of the mystery, that is Jew and Gentile loving one another in the church of Christ, the whole point is so that the principalities and the powers in the heavenlies might know the manifold wisdom of God.
-And Paul says, "O God, only wise, to have done this, to You be glory through Jesus Christ forever.
-Amen."
-Which means, "so let it be."
-God then is the object of the doxology.
-God is commonly the object of a commonly, though Christ could as well be the object, God is here.
+And Paul says, "O God, only wise,” to have done this, “to You be glory through Jesus Christ forever, amen," which means, "So let it be."
+God, then, is the object of the doxology.
+God is commonly the object of a doxology.
+Though Christ could as well be the object, God is here.
 And God also is the object of the doxology in Romans 11:36.
-God is the object of the doxology in Galatians 1:5, "To whom be glory forever and ever.
+God is the object of the doxology in Galatians 1:5: "To whom be glory forever and ever.
 Amen."
-God is the object of the doxology in Ephesians 3:21, "Unto Him be glory in the church by Christ Jesus," but God is the object, "throughout all ages, world without end."
+God is the object of the doxology in Ephesians 3:21: "Unto Him be glory in the church by Christ Jesus," but God is the object, "throughout all ages, world without end."

 In Philippians chapter 4 and verse 20 God is the object again of the doxology, "Now unto God and our Father be glory forever and ever.
 Amen."
-God is the object of the doxology in 1 Timothy 1:17, "Now to the King eternal immortal invisible, the only wise God, be honor and glory forever and ever.
+God is the object of the doxology in 1 Timothy 1:17: "Now to the King eternal immortal invisible, the only wise God, be honor and glory forever and ever.
 Amen."
-And there again God is seen as wise because he's just described His saving work and only great infinite supernatural wisdom could have prepared such a work.
+There again God is seen as wise because he's just described His saving work and only great, infinite, supernatural wisdom could have prepared such a work.
 In 1 Peter 5:11 God again is the object, "To Him be glory and dominion forever and ever.
 Amen."

-Now, you know, I just have read you tonight off and end, beginning and end, a whole lot of doxologies.
+Now, you know, I just have read you tonight off and on, beginning and end, a whole lot of doxologies.
 That's not all there are.
 But it strikes me in my mind that rarely do we launch in to those kinds of things which seem so rather common place to the biblical environment.
-Would to God that doxologies were on our lips more often.
-And so he gives praise to God for the glorious saving gospel.
+Would to God that doxologies were on our lips more often!
+And so he gives praise to God for the glorious, saving gospel.

 But what does this say to a believer?
-Most of us tonight love the Lord, what does it say to us?
-It says our hearts ought to be filled with...what?...with praise, first of all.
+Most of us tonight love the Lord.
+What does it say to us?
+It says our hearts ought to be filled with what?
+With praise, first of all.
 It ought to be that it spontaneously rises from our lips that we praise God.
-It ought to be that as we would come to any thought about the gospel we would launch into the same kind of praise and doxology that Paul does.
+It ought to be that as we would come to the end of any thought about the gospel we would launch into the same kind of praise and doxology that Paul does.